fenago/docker-course/md/lab_6.md

     64 bytes from 192.168.54.2: seq=0 ttl=64 time=0.115 ms
     64 bytes from 192.168.54.2: seq=1 ttl=64 time=0.231 ms
     ```

-    Note

-    Docker DNS, as opposed to the legacy link method, allows
-    bidirectional communication between containers in the same Docker
-    network.

 21. Use the `cat` utility inside any of the
     `alpinedns` containers to reveal that Docker is using true